OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:61

-In the wilderness: Beth-arabah, Middin, and Secacah,
+In the desert region: Beth-arabah, Middin, and Secacah,

 ## Joshua 15:62